Jinan: Railways

 Jinan is positioned at the intersection of two major railways: The Jinghu Railway that runs from Beijing to Shanghai is the major north–south backbone of the railway system in eastern China.
 In Jinan, it intersects with the Jiaoji Railway that connects Jinan to the sea port of Qingdao to the east.
 In addition, the Hanji Railway connects Jinan to the city of Handan (Hebei Province) in the west.

-Within Shandong province, the Jinghu Railway connects Jinan with the cities of Dezhou, Tai'an, Jining, and Zaozhuang; the Jiaoji Railway provides a link to the cities of Zibo, Qingdao, and Weifang; the Hanji Railway serves the cities of Yancheng and Liaocheng.
+Within Shandong province, the Jinghu Railway connects Jinan with the cities of Dezhou, Tai'an, Jining, and Zaozhuang.
+The Jiaoji Railway provides a link to the cities of Zibo, Qingdao, and Weifang and the Hanji Railway serves the cities of Yancheng and Liaocheng.

 Central Jinan is served by Jinan railway station, Jinan East railway station, and Daminghu railway station (just by Daming Lake).

 The Beijing–Shanghai high-speed railway calls at Jinan West railway station, which is outside the central metropolitan center and is in suburban western Jinan's Huaiyin District.
 Since it opened for public service on 30 June 2011, it has become a future hub with west–east running high speed railways to Taiyuan, Shijiazhuang and Qingdao.
 Jinan East railway station opened in 2018.
 An additional station, Jinan North railway station, is planned.

 Metro

-Started by construction in 2013, Jinan Metro opened in 2019.
-Currently, Lines 1, 2 and 3 are operational, and has 40 stations.
+Construction of the Jinan Metro started in 2013, and it officially opened in 2019.
+Currently, Lines 1, 2 and 3 are operational, with a total of 48 stations.